duffyd/kokorice.org/blog/_posts/2004-08-09-finally-created-my-first-online-blog.md

   - general
 ---

-Hooray, I know have an online repository for any of the valuable amount of things that my brain can come up with.
+Hooray, I now have an online repository for any of the valuable amount of things that my brain can come up with.
 Watch out world!
 On a serious note, I will be chucking up some photos, experiences from my trip to Japan - starting in about 2 hours time!
 Man, better get some z’s.